nezaboodka/reactronic/README.md

   - `Reentrance.CancelPrevious` - cancel previous transaction in favor of current one;
   - `Reentrance.RunSideBySide` - multiple simultaneous transactions are allowed.

-**Execution** option defines how transaction is executed if there is a parent transaction:
+**Start** option defines how transaction is executed if there is a parent transaction:

-  - `Execution.InsideParent` - transaction is part of parent transaction (default);
+  - `Start.InsideParent` - transaction is part of parent transaction (default);
-  - `Execution.Standalone` - transaction is self-contained (separated from parent);
+  - `Start.Standalone` - transaction is self-contained (separated from parent);
-  - `Execution.AfterParent` - transaction is executed after parent as a self-contained transaction.
+  - `Start.AfterParent` - transaction is start after parent one as a self-contained transaction.

 **Monitor** option is an object that holds the status of running functions, which it is attached to.
 A single monitor object can be